Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

 - *Force input*
 Click the drop-down list to select the appropriate option (**No/Yes**).

 [comment]: <> (Meaning?
-Translation?)
+Compulsory input?
+DE = Auswahl / Eingabe erzwingen)

 - *Minimum input length/value*
-Enter a vale to determine the minimum input length/value.
+Enter a number to determine the minimum input length/value.

 - *Maximum input length/value*
-Enter a vale to determine the maximum input length/value.
+Enter a number to determine the maximum input length/value.

 - *Print on the following documents*
 Click the drop-down list to select the applicable document.
 The following options are available: